elysiajs/documentation/docs/plugins/jwt.md

 ## Config
 This plugin extends config from [jose](https://github.com/panva/jose).

-Below is a config which accepted by the plugin.
+Below is a config which is accepted by the plugin.

 ### name
 Name to register `jwt` function as.